Neath and Tennant Canal: The Tennant Canal

 Instead, he decided to build an extension to link up with the Neath Canal basin at Aberdulais.
 Again he sought support from local landowners, including Lord Jersey, Lord Dynevor and the Duke of Beaufort, but again none was forthcoming.
-He decided to build it as a private canal, without an Act of Parliament, and work started in 1821.
+He decided to build it as a private canal, without an act of Parliament, and work started in 1821.
 Engineering problems were experienced near Neath Abbey, where a 500 yd cutting was required through what appeared to be quicksand.
 Eventually, an inverted masonry arch had to be built to contain the canal and stop the sand collapsing.
-The lack of an Act to authorise the canal proved to be a problem in April 1821, when L. W. Dillwyn refused permission for Tennant to cut through his land to pass under the Swansea road.
+The lack of an act of Parliament to authorise the canal proved to be a problem in April 1821, when L. W. Dillwyn refused permission for Tennant to cut through his land to pass under the Swansea road.
 In February 1822, Dillwyn obtained an injunction against Tennant, who then attempted to change Dillwyn's opinion by sending a stream of important people to argue his case.
 Finally, in the autumn, Tennant offered the Neath Canal terms for the use of the junction which were so favourable to them that they accepted.
 Dillwyn, who was a Neath Canal shareholder, was sent a conciliatory letter and eventually agreed to negotiate with Tennant, whom he described as "that terrible plague Mr. Tennant."
 The final section included the only lock on the main line, which was followed by a 340 ft ten-arched aqueduct across the River Neath, and the junction with the Neath Canal.
 The total length of the canal, when it was opened on 13 May 1824, was 8.5 mi, and it had cost around £20,000, which did not include the price of the land or of the harbour at Port Tennant.

 At the Swansea end, Tennant built a sea-lock, so that boats could enter Fabian Bay, and named the area Port Tennant.
 His terminus was destroyed when the Prince of Wales Dock was constructed by the Swansea Harbour Trust in 1881.
 It occupied all of the area which had been Fabian Bay, and so a lock was constructed to enable boats to reach tidal water by passing through the dock, and a wharf for the canal was constructed at the eastern end of the dock.
 Tennant's wharf was again destroyed in 1898, when the dock was extended.
-Wharfage was provided for the canal along the entire southern side of the extension, but no lock was built to allow canal boats to enter the dock, even though the Act of Parliament made provision for one.
+Wharfage was provided for the canal along the entire southern side of the extension, but no lock was built to allow canal boats to enter the dock, even though the act of Parliament made provision for one.
 A new branch of the canal was built in 1909, which included a lock into the newly constructed Kings Dock, where a lay-by berth was provided on its north side.